Holusion/eCorpus/en/doc/tutorials/index.md

 [<img src="/assets/img/doc/DamagedHelmet_Preview.jpg" width="35%" alt="Prévisualisation du modèle de Test" />](/assets/3d/DamagedHelmet.glb)

 Don't have an eCorpus account?
-Carefree !
+No problem !
 Stand Alone mode allows you to test your 3D models without having an account on an eCorpus database:

 To do this, simply drag your GLB model into the scene above.
 The object will appear in the scene if the import was successful.

-*Attention !
+*Be careful !
 This scene cannot be saved, any changes made will be lost.*

 * If you would like to learn more about importing models into eCorpus, please refer to <a href="import">this guide</a>.